tyson-nw/Neosys/database/sources/SRD/Archetypes/God-Touched.md

 **Divine Intercession** Once before a long rest, the god-touched can summon a Tier 2 Outsider (Celestial) that will do your bidding for 1 minute.

 ### Sun
-**Blinding Blows** When you hit with a melee weapon, roll your burn and blind the target for a round.
+**Blinding Blows** When you hit with a melee weapon, if your roll exceeds your burn, blind the target for a round.
 Does not increase burn.

 ### Tempest
+**Storm Aura** As an act you can summon an 15ft aura.
+Foes that begin their turn within the or move into it aura take 1d6 damage.
+As a bonus act you can push a foe out of the aura.
+Ranged attacks into the aura have a hinderance.

 ### War
+**Command Liturgy** As an bonus act you can command an ally to move up to half of their movement and make a single attack.